Vitamin D and Sleep: End Sleeplessness by Increasing Your Vitamin D Levels

 Of course, you can also improve your vitamin D intake by exposing your skin to the sun.
 When sunlight hits your skin, UVB radiation reacts with certain molecules in your skin to synthesize vitamin D from scratch.
 Pretty cool, right?

 This being said, you have to be careful not to expose your skin too much to sunlight, particularly at higher altitudes.
-Be sure to wear some sunscreen if you are going to expose your skin for multiple hours at once, and try to avoid getting sunburned so you minimize the risks of skin cancer.
+Be sure to wear some sunscreen if you are going to expose your skin for multiple hours at once, and try to avoid getting sunburned.

 Of course, this method isn’t as useful during the winter months.
 So be sure to complement sunlight exposure with the other two above methods to make sure you get enough vitamin D every day and your sleep patterns go back to normal.